Richard Turley (graphic designer): MTV, Wieden+Kennedy: 2014–2017

 In 2014, Turley left Businessweek to serve as MTV's first senior vice president of visual storytelling and deputy editorial director.
 In 2015, Turley created "MTV No Chill", a multi-platform project which ran on the channel between 6-8pm.
 As part of No Chill, MTV content was edited and remixed with short form videos, sketches and graphics.
 Turley developed an experimental approach to producing content for MTV that incorporated social media and internet culture.
 The resulting look was described by some as "being eyefucked by bullshit."

 Turley became the executive creative director of content and editorial design at Wieden+Kennedy in 2016.
 Turley launched the WKTV channel in 2017.
 While at Wieden+Kennedy, Turley led a redesign of Formula One's logo and branding.
 The redesign included the creation of new typefaces, and a new logo which replaced one adopted in 1994.
 Turley cited Franco Grignani and The Designers Republic as creative influences on the redesign, which was inspired by the aesthetics of the videogame Wipeout.
 Manufacturing company 3M claimed that the redesigned F1 logo bore similarities to the logo for its Futuro sock brand, and may have infringed on its copyright.
 Formula One agreed to not use the logo on therapeutic or orthopedic products so as to avoid confusion with Futuro, and 3M withdrew their opposition to the trademark.

-Turley designed a special edition of 'SUP Magazine in 2015.
+Turley designed a special edition of ‘’'SUP Magazine’’ in 2015.
 He designed covers and parody ads for Esquire's special edition of the political satire magazine Spy.
 The issue, which ran during the 2016 US Presidential Election, lampooned political events and figures such as Donald Trump, as well as Hillary and Bill Clinton.

 Turley designed a special magazine section for culture magazine 032c.
 The section dealt with the impact that the alt-right's distortion of facts had on absurdity and reality in discourse, stating that it had given people a license to become "Nonsense Warriors".
+In early 2017, Turley designed a cover for Darcie Wilder's literally show me a healthy person.
+The mock-up enraged publisher Giancarlo DiTrapano, and the cover was never used.
 He also worked on other publications, such as Mushpit and Good Trouble in 2017.